 Domain Registration Services is a brand under Vodien Group, trusted by over 35,000 businesses and 230,000 users worldwide.

-When you register a domain name for use with a hosting account - either with us or elsewhere - or switch to our hosting services, your domain name needs to be "pointed" to your hosting account.
-This is known as delegation and is simple to do.
+When you register a domain name for use with a hosting account - either with us or elsewhere - or switch to our hosting services, your domain name needs to be "pointed" to that account.
+This is known as delegation and is quite simple to do.